New from ACTIVE: Check out our latest products here

 Using White Vinegar

-Vinegar is fantastic at getting rid of smells—it directly combats the ammonia that’s within the clothing fibers.
 There are two ways that you can use it: you can either soak the cloth diapers in a vinegar-water solution or add some to your washing machine cycle.
-The diapers might smell a bit like vinegar afterward but it’ll go away once they’re dry.
-Or if you want, you can always add an extra rinse cycle.

 Using Deodorizing Detergents

-There are detergents out there that are formulated specifically for removing odors.
 Keep in mind, however, that they tend to contain extra chemicals, which you may not want to expose your baby to.
 For this reason, they should be used as a last resort.

 Pre-Washing Cloth Diapers Before the First Wear

-Cloth diapers made from natural fibers such as cotton or bamboo need to be washed a few times prior to being used.
 Why?
-They have oils that can hinder the cloth’s absorbency—the goal is to wash them off before using the diaper.
-The easiest way to do this is to put them in the washing machine.
+They have oils that can hinder the cloth’s absorbency; the goal is to wash them off before using the diaper and of course, the easiest way to do that is by putting them in the washing machine.

 ACTIVE After Post